Prayer is not limited to Christians, Jews, and Muslims.

-If you look near the top of the column on the left, you see three verses that are sequential (1 John 5:14, 15, and 16), but not joined like the second one down in the column on the right (Matt 6:9-13).
+If you look near the top of the column on the left, you see three verses that are sequential (1 John 5:14, 15, and 16), but not joined like the second one down in the column on the right (Matthew 6:9-13).
 Now, without knowing the reason why the site would list these verses in such a way, let's look at them to see if we can find a reason, or at least see what happens if you read them individually.

 For grins, let's first look at all three of the 1 John verses:

 14This is the confidence we have in approaching God: that if we ask anything according to his will, he hears us.

 15And if we know that he hears us - whatever we ask - we know that we have what we asked of him.

 16If you see any brother or sister commit a sin that does not lead to death, you should pray and God will give them life.
 I refer to those whose sin does not lead to death.
 There is a sin that leads to death.
 I am not saying that you should pray about that.